-We have acted as Bond Counsel to the Metropolitan Atlanta Rapid Transit Authority (the "Authority") in connection with the issuance by the Authority of its \$ Metropolitan Atlanta Rapid Transit Authority Sales Tax Revenue Bonds (Third Indenture Series), Series 2017A (the "Series 2017A Bonds").
-In such capacity, we have examined (a) the Rapid Transit Contract and Assistance Agreement dated as of September 1, 1971, as amended (the "Existing Contract"), among Authority, the City of Atlanta, Georgia, Fulton County, Georgia, DeKalb County, Georgia and Clayton County, Georgia; (b) the Rapid Transit Contract, dated July 5, 2014 (the "Clayton Contract" and, together with the Existing Contract, the "Contracts"), between the Authority and Clayton County, Georgia; (c) the Trust Indenture dated as of January 1, 1976, as amended and supplemented from time to time (the "First Indenture"), between the Authority and U.S. Bank National Association, as successor trustee; (d) the Trust Indenture, dated as of March 1, 1993, as amended and supplemented from time to time (the "Second Indenture"), between the Authority and U.S. Bank National Association, as successor trustee; (e) the Trust Indenture dated as of October 1, 2003, as amended and supplemented from time to time (the "Original Third Indenture"), including by a Sixteenth Supplemental Trust Indenture, dated as of April 1, 2017 (the "Sixteenth Supplemental Indenture" and the Original Third Indenture, as so amended and supplemented, the "Third Indenture"), between the Authority and U.S. Bank National Association, as successor trustee (the "Trustee"); (f) a resolution of the Authority adopted on April , 2017 (the "Resolution"); and (g) such law and such other certified proceedings, certifications and documents as we have deemed necessary to render this opinion.
+We have acted as Bond Counsel to the Metropolitan Atlanta Rapid Transit Authority (the "Authority") in connection with the issuance by the Authority of its \$263,545,000 Metropolitan Atlanta Rapid Transit Authority Sales Tax Revenue Bonds, Refunding Series 2017C (the "Series 2017C Bonds").
+In such capacity, we have examined (a) the Rapid Transit Contract and Assistance Agreement dated as of September 1, 1971, as amended (the "Existing Contract"), among Authority, the City of Atlanta, Georgia, Fulton County, Georgia, DeKalb County, Georgia and Clayton County, Georgia; (b) the Rapid Transit Contract, dated July 5, 2014 (the "Clayton Contract" and, together with the Existing Contract, the "Contracts"), between the Authority and Clayton County, Georgia; (c) the Trust Indenture dated as of October 1, 2003, as amended and supplemented from time to time (the "Existing Indenture"), including by an Eighteenth Supplemental Trust Indenture, dated as of August 1, 2017 (the "Eighteenth Supplemental Indenture" and together with the Existing Indenture, the "Indenture"), between the Authority and U.S. Bank National Association, as successor trustee (the "Trustee"); (d) a resolution of the Authority adopted on August 3, 2017 (the "Resolution"); and (e) such law and such other certified proceedings, certifications and documents as we have deemed necessary to render this opinion.
 In all such examinations, we have assumed the genuineness of signatures of original documents and the conformity to original documents of all copies submitted to us as certified, conformed or photographic copies, and as to the certificates of public officials, we have assumed the same to have been properly given and to be accurate.